chelsiexie7/LibraryManagement/README.md

 4. Return to List
     Click the *Back to List* button to return to the list page of Book, Author, Library Branch, or Customer.

+5. Social Media Account Authentication
+    The user can register or login through their Facebook or Google account(s).
+    After registering, please click the "comfirm register" button to manually validate e-mail address.
+This function will be updated in the further version.

-5. Return to Home Page
+6. Return to Home Page
     Click the Library Management title to return to the home page.